drmason13/advent_of_code_traits/examples/cli/README.md

 e.g. to run day 1
 `cargo run --example cli 1`

 3 days are implemented.
-Check each of them for a different demonstration of implementint the Solution trait:
+Check each of them for a different demonstration of implementating the Solution trait:
-* `day01.rs` implements Solution with both part1 and part2 implemented and different input types for each
+* `day01.rs` implements Solution with both part1 and part2 implemented and **different input types** for each
-* `day02.rs` implements Solution with both part1 and part2 implemented using a shared input type
+* `day02.rs` implements Solution with both part1 and part2 implemented using a **shared input type**
-* `day03.rs` implements Solution only for part1 and marks part2 as unimplemented using the MissingPartTwo trait
+* `day03.rs` implements Solution **only for part1** and marks part2 as unimplemented using the MissingPartTwo trait

 `main.rs` loads input from a file and run the Solution with that input for the day provided as an argument.